Hiroreco/enreco-archive/recap-data/chapter1/day7/edges/cecilia-gigi-c1d7.md

 The gesture was simple but genuine.
 Though initially hesitant, Gonathon eventually thanked Cecilia for it.

-From there on, the two gained newfound respect for each other.
+From there on, the two gained a newfound respect for each other.
 Before this, whenever Cecilia rambled on about her crackhead theory regarding the King, Gonathon would roll his eyes and call her crazy.
 But now?
 They were investigating the theory together.
 No matter how absurd her yapping got, he listened with genuine interest.
-It was unexpected, indeed, for these two to team up, but strangely enough, it didn’t feel out of place.As if they had known each other before.
+It was unexpected, indeed, for these two to team up, but strangely enough, it didn’t feel out of place.
+As if they had known each other before.

 [You're finally listening](#embed:https://www.youtube.com/live/iAYrdIlfVf0?feature=shared&t=10359)